A dozen seed catalogs arrived here in December, and now planting time for tomato seeds is just around the corner. What to grow in 2012?

 I bought seeds of Golden Queen from Pinetree, though I don’t see this “heirloom” (it’s at least fifty years old) in the 2010 catalog.
 Golden Queen produces lots of medium-size, round, flawless yellow-orange tomatoes.
 Like most yellow tomatoes, they’re a little bland, but they’re not bad at all.

 Two hybrids, Champion and Early Goliath, produced big, round, perfect red fruits, as usual.

 Little, early Bloody Butcher and smaller Sweet Million were also good, although the latter never seems as prolific as Sweet 100.

-Juliet is an extremely productive small plum tomato with some of the flavor and juiciness of cherry tomatoes but with resistance to cracking.
-I have dried thousands of these; I just cut them in half lengthwise.
+Juliet is an extremely productive vine with small plum-shaped fruits.
+They have some of the flavor and juiciness of cherry tomatoes, but, unlike most cherry tomatoes, they resist cracking.
+I have dried thousands of Juliets, after cutting them in half lengthwise.

 Hard Rock was a freebie from Totally Tomatoes, and its unappetizing name almost kept me from trying it.
 Actually, the name suits it well.
 This tomato is oval and very firm, like a stone out of the creek.
 But it has better flavor than paste types like San Marzano, a strong red color, and extreme disease resistance.
 I’ve used it a lot for drying, cut crosswise into rounds, and also for salsa.

 Bloody Butcher is early, with medium-small, bright-red fruits and potato-leaved vines.

 Stupice is smallish, round, and early.
 It’s my friend Sally’s favorite tomato for dependability and taste.